 These virtual classes are more like open discussions where students can learn at their own speed from a mentor who adapts the ideas to the level of understanding of the group.
 These principles are listed and explained in detail, and can be read and studied ahead of time in our manual, which can be downloaded here.

-Once a week we hold informal video conference calls for each specific area of study and preoccupation.
+Once a week when appropriate, we may hold informal video conference calls for each specific area of study and preoccupation.
 They are typically on Sundays, and are made up of both students and mentors.
 After introductions, it becomes an open forum where participants can ask questions, make specific requests, volunteer information and resources, and/or just seek guidance from their peers.

 We also hold in-person gatherings with the same purpose in mind.